holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/04_adv_data_structures_wheaties_structured.md

    a new dictionary containing all of the key/value pairs that are in **both** dictionaries.
     - For example: `{1: 5, 3: 7}, {3: 4, 1: 5, 9: 10} -> {1: 5}`
-    - Hint: Create an empty dict and add to it using the accumulator pattern
+    - Hint: create an empty dict and add to it using the accumulator pattern
 0. Create a tool for analyzing traffic data.
 Use a NamedTuple for each data point that includes `date` ("YYYY-MM-DD" string), `location` (string), and `vehicle_count` (int).
 Create a function that takes a list of data points